mcmah309/error_set/README.md

 ### Handling Context

+Sometimes it is helpful to have more context around one's errors than the information contained by that error. `error_set` recommends using one of the following crates to capture this context.

 #### `err_trail`

-[err_trail](https://github.com/mcmah309/error_set/tree/master/err_trail) is a great way to handle context of errors as they propagate through the callstack in a `eros`/`anyhow` way.
+[err_trail](https://crates.io/crates/err_trail) is a great way to handle context of errors as they propagate through the callstack in a `eros`/`anyhow` like way using logging.
 See the link for more info.

 #### `eros`